vanviegen/glasgow/README.md

 - *Easy* to learn -- there are not many concepts to understand.

+- *Easy* to set up -- glasgow is pretty convenient to use without JSX, so adding webpack+babel complexity is entirely optional.

 - *Easy* state mangement -- you can store state anywhere you like.
 There's no `setState`.
 The UI will refresh automatically after handling events, or when you tell it to.
-Component-local state is supported as well, and is just as easy.
+Component local state is supported as well, and is just as easy.

 - *Easy* event handling.
   - Function binding is usually not required, as handlers will automatically be provided with [context info](#event-handlers).
   - [Event delegation](#event-delegation), meaning performance won't suffer much if you *do* need to bind or create new function instances on every refresh.
   - Two-way [binding](#bindings), when you want it.

-- *Easy* [components](#components) -- they're just functions.
+- *Easy* [components](#components) -- they're usually just functions.
 [CSS styling](#component-css) can be attached to a component, allowing you to create *single file components* like Vue.js.

-- *Easy* animations(#glasgowfadeinattrs-element-parentstable) for element creation and destruction.
+- *Easy* animations(#glasgowfadein) for element creation and destruction.

 - *Tiny*.
 Less than 4kb minified and gzipped.
 Built from a [single source file](glasgow.js) that is small enough to read.
 No dependencies.